isalevine/fewpjs-event-listening-seattle-web-career-021819/README.md

 });
 ```

+Take this code and paste it into the `index.js` file's `addingEventListener`
+function and make it work for input.

 When you click inside of `input#input`, **_now_**, you will get an alert box.

-Take this code and paste it into the `index.js` file's `addingEventListener`
-function.
+Ooops, no alert box...
+Did you call the function?

 Let's review the parts of this code: